-He calls for exertion, desperation, and union.
-And finally, the word perception, eternal perception.
+He calls for exertion, desperation, and union; and finally, the word “perception,” eternal perception.
 Having said "Depart from me all you evildoers," it's as if He threw them into hell.
-And verse 28 then says, "there will be weeping and gnashing of teeth there.
-When you see Abraham and Isaac and Jacob and all the prophets in the kingdom of God but yourselves being cast out and they will come from east and west and north and south and recline at the table for the kingdom of God."
+And verse 28 then says, "There will be weeping and gnashing of teeth there.
+When you see Abraham and Isaac and Jacob and all the prophets in the kingdom of God but yourselves being cast out and they will come from east and west and north and south and recline at the table of the kingdom of God."
 And our Lord says look, you have to have an eternal perspective.

-Salvation...do you know that He says nothing about their family life.
-He says nothing about their personal success.
-Nothing about their personal purpose or ambition or desire or goals or objectives.
-Nothing about their personal wellbeing in this life.
-He says nothing about it at all.
-Nothing about health.
-Nothing about wealth.
-Nothing about prosperity.
-Nothing about any of those kinds of personal elements.
-He says the issue here is this, you're going to end up in hell.
+Salvation...
+Do you know that He says nothing about their family life?
+He says nothing about their personal success; nothing about their personal purpose or ambition or desire or goals or objectives; nothing about their personal wellbeing in this life.
+He says nothing about it at all, nothing about health; nothing about wealth; nothing about prosperity, nothing about any of those kinds of personal elements.
+He says the issue here is this: You're going to end up in hell.
 That's what the issue is.
 He is calling the person to an eternal perception.
-Any legitimate invitation calls for that spiritual exertion; that sense of temporal desperation; that relational union and that eternal perception.
-We're talking here folks about your eternity.
-That's what we're talking about.
-Seeing beyond this life.
+Any legitimate invitation calls for that spiritual exertion; that sense of temporal desperation; that’s...that relational union and that eternal perception.
+We're talking here, folks, about your eternity.
+That's what we're talking about, seeing beyond this life.
 The gospel is not about this life.
 It's about eternity.
 And the language again is vivid and figurative.

 How are they going to know that?
 Are they going to look through a crack in the door?
-No, but they're going to know they're not in hell.
-The prophets that they killed and persecuted including Jesus, there's going to be remorse.
+No, but they're going to know they're not in hell, the prophets that they killed and persecuted, including Jesus.
+There's going to be remorse.
 That remorse will be compounded because there will be those that they know are receiving all the blessings of the kingdom.
 It's going to be true for false Christians too.
-They're going to be...they're going to know that we're not there.
+They're going to be know...they're going to know that we're not there.
 They're going to know that the true believers are enjoying the kingdom of God while they're grinding their teeth in remorse over their unwillingness to abandon their deception and their lie and their self-will and their self-righteousness to fall at the foot of Jesus and pound their breast and say God be merciful to me a sinner and save me.

-And so our Lord says, how sad.
-You're going to be cast out ekbolos.
-It's to throw.
+And so our Lord says, how sad, you're going to be cast out, ekballō, “to throw.”
 You're going to be thrown by God as far away as He can throw you and the kingdom is going to be opened to people from the four corners of the world.
-That's not...that shouldn't have surprised them at all.
-That shouldn't surprise anybody because in Psalm 107, for example, and I'm not going to take time to go through 30 scriptures that teach this, it's all over the place, but a couple of them.
+That's not...
+That shouldn't have surprised them at all.
+That shouldn't surprise anybody, because in Psalm 107, for example, and I'm not going to take time to go through thirty scriptures that teach this, it's all over the place, but a couple of them.
 Psalm 107, verse 1, "Oh give thanks to Lord for He's good.
-His loving kindness is everlasting.
-Let the redeemed of the Lord say so whom," listen, "He is redeemed from the hand of the adversary and gathered from the lands, from the east, from the west, from the north, from the south."
+His loving-kindness is everlasting.
+Let the redeemed of the Lord say so whom," listen, "He has redeemed from the land...from the hand of the adversary and gathered from the lands, from the east, from the west, from the north, from the south."
 From the very beginning God intended to redeem people from every corner of the earth.

-In Jesus' teaching in Matthew 24 in verse 1, He says, "cut him in pieces, assign him a place with the hypocrites.
+In Jesus' teaching in Matthew 24 in verse 51, He says, "Cut him in pieces.
+Assign him a place with the hypocrites.
 There shall be weeping and gnashing of teeth."
-Chapter 25, again in verse 30, the same thing.
-"Cast the worthless slave into outer darkness where there will be weeping and gnashing of teeth."
+Chapter 25, again in verse 30, same thing: "Cast the worthless slave into outer darkness where there will be weeping and gnashing of teeth."
 The grinding remorse of being left out is indicated in all those passages I just read.
 This is the horror of expecting to end up in heaven only to find yourself in hell.

-Verse 30, final statement familiar words from Jesus.
-"Behold some are last who will be first and some are first who will be last."
+Verse 30, final statement, familiar words from Jesus, "Behold some are last who will be first and some are first who will be last."
 This is the shock of Gentile salvation and Jews being left out.
-Some of the Jews who were first in God's plan to the Jew first and also to the Gentile, some of the Jews are going to be last and some of the Gentiles who were last, they came second, are going to be first.
+Some of the Jews who were first in God's plan “to the Jew first and also to the Gentile,” some of the Jews are going to be last and some of the Gentiles who were last, they came second, are going to be first.
 What does that mean?
 In the kingdom, first is last and the last is first means everybody is what?
-Is the same.
-Everybody's equal.
+Is the same; everybody's equal.
 This is another shock.
-Jew and Gentile equal in the kingdom.
-The realm of salvation there is neither Jew nor Greek, male nor female, bond nor free.
+Jew and Gentile equal in the kingdom?
+In the realm of salvation there is neither Jew nor Greek, male nor female, bond nor free.

-Father, this is such a hard and such a powerful message for our Lord.
+Father, this is such a hard and such a powerful message from our Lord.
 It leaves us shaken and we know what Jesus is saying.
 We understand it.
 We get it.
 It seems like so many don't.
-It's so tragic that it's hard to even find the true message.
+It's so, so tragic that it's hard to even find the true message.
 And then hard to battle through it to come to the right response.
 Can't be done without Your Spirit, we know that.
-And when it's all said and done our wills can never be broken.
-We can never get the sense of eternity, the sense of true desperation that leads to repentance and faith.
-We can never have a true union with Christ unless the Spirit of God works mightily.
+And when it's all said and done our wills can never be broken; we can never get the sense of eternity, the sense of true desperation that leads to repentance and faith; we can never have a true union with Christ unless the Spirit of God works mightily.
 The credit goes to Him and yet it's never apart from our willingness.
 Jesus said you will not come that you might have life.
 You won't come.
 It's sad.

 It does appear that only a few are being saved.
 Help us to be faithful to know that we are among them and to be faithful to proclaim the gospel to others.
-Lord as Jubilent sung a little while ago we are like a motherless child in this world, this is not our place our life is with You, our affections are in heaven, our inheritance is there, our Lord is there, the saints are there, our Father is there, a place is there prepared for us.
-Father, we look forward to that heavenly land.
-Thanking You that You have brought us the truth so that we can become true believers hoping for that which You've prepared for those that love You.
+Lord, as Jubilant sung a little while ago, we are like a motherless child in this world.
+This is not our place our life is with You, our affections are in heaven, our inheritance is there, our Lord is there, the saints are there, our Father is there, a place is there prepared for us.
+Father, we look forward to that heavenly land, thanking You that You have brought us the truth so that we can become true believers, hoping for that which You've prepared for those that love You.
 We want to gather around the banquet.
 We want to be in that eternal blessedness.
-Father we pray that You will deliver people who are still without a relationship to Christ, without a true knowledge of Christ, without an intimate relationship with You so that they will not be shut out forever and left in remorse and bitterness.
+Father, we pray that You will deliver people who are still without a relationship to Christ, without a true knowledge of Christ, without an intimate relationship with You, so that they will not be shut out forever and left in remorse and bitterness.